HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Iterative Parameter Configuration for Efficient Data Collection.md

        "url": {
          "pattern": "https://www.examplepharm.com/main/product-list.html?cId={category_id}&pn=(*).html",
          "iteration": {
-           "first": "1",  // Incorrectly assumes the first page is standard "start": 2,    // Should start from the first page "stop": "{TotalPageNum}",
+           "first": "1",
+           "start": 2,
+           "stop": "{TotalPageNum}",
            "format": "{}"
          }
        }
      }
      ```
+     This is incorrect when it assumes the first page is standard and starts iteration from the second page.

 3. **Hardcoded Total Page Number**